jack32666/Extracting-features-from-multi-goal-datasets/README.md

 ## II.
 Dataset description (need details) :

 I will use datasets collected from the Maze2D environments.
-The datasets is collected by a planner-based policy, and the overall dataset consists of 85000 trajectories.
+The datasets is collected by a planner-based policy, and the overall dataset consists of 85000 trajectories collected from diverse goal settings.
 For more detail, please check https://github.com/clvrai/spirl